jjnether/obsidian_backup/jnetherton/_TO DO.md

 - [[108629 - Meralco]]
 	- 108630 - Meralco
 	- 108631 - Meralco
+	- why we weren't able to see anything on the fault circuit indicators?
 - 111587 - Pantex - ==safevu delay
 	- Pick Date - 08/23
 	- FAT -